 • Family: Salmonidae (Trout, Salmon, Char, and Whitefish)

-• Typical Foods: Insects, other aquatic invertebrates, and some small fish.
+• Typical Foods: Aquatic insects, crustaceans, and small fish.

 Habitat and Habits